 The whole point of Databox is to make your data more accessible, and they do it so. flipping. well.
-They have a super smooth app you can get on your phone and all your Databoards are automatically mobile friendly, so you can easily access your data anywhere.
+They have a super smooth app you can get on your phone and all your Databoards are automatically mobile friendly, so you can easily access your analytics dashboards anywhere.

 They also provide a URL you can share with anyone so they can review the data.
 AND, if you have many Databoards, which you definitely will, you can set it up to contain all of them in that one link.
 That way, you can just scroll through them.
 It’s glorious.